A photo allegedly shows the world’s smallest cat. Today we’ll look at this image, the story circulating with it, and the

 World’s Smallest Cats

 This is just another example of a real story being attached to a fake photo.
 And we think the real Mr. Peebles is certainly cute enough to feature alongside the story about him.
-In 2014, the title of World’s Smallest Cat was been challenged by a 5-inch cat named Pixel in California, but it remains unconfirmed.
+In 2014, the title of World’s Smallest Cat was challenged by a 5-inch cat named Pixel in California, but it remains unconfirmed.
 The smallest cat ever was a feline named Tinker Toy who measured 2.75 inches tall when fully grown, and the shortest living cat is a 9-year old named Lilieput.